 I am a teaching fellow in the Department of Computer and Information Sciences.
 My job involves a focus on teaching and learning in computer science, in particular my role currently involves the development and delivery of a range of courses, membership of teaching committees, and involvement in the co-ordination of final year projects.

 In teaching computer science my primary goal is to develop students' ability to be computational thinkers.
 I believe this can be achieved by encouraging deep learning of the subject material and developing students as independent learners.
 To help develop students as independent learners I adopt a student-centred approach.
 To achieve this I use a number of mechanisms.
 One example is "interactive windows" as defined by Huxham

 As well as my day to day teaching and learning activities, I am also interested in the pedagogy of computer science.
-I am eager to explore how we can achieve more effective and efficient assessment and feedback and recently evaluated the use of continuous assessment using a classroom response system.
+I am eager to explore how we can achieve more effective and efficient assessment and feedback and have evaluated the use of video presentations for computer science assessment, and continuous assessment using a classroom response system.